stibbons1990/hex/docs/blog/posts/2024-12-31-migrating-unifi-controller-to-kubernetes.md

 ### Final result

-Simply apply the deployment and wait a minutes or two for services to spin up:
+Apply the deployment and wait a few minutes for services to start:

 ``` console
 $ kubectl apply -f unifi.yaml